DC Bluegrass Union VFW Bluegrass Jams

 Please show appreciation for the VFW Post's kindness in

-providing a venue for the Jam by being generous to your bartender,
+providing a venue for the Jam by being generous to your bartender.

-On the first and third Mondays of each month.
-Nominally the jams go from
+On the first and third Mondays of each month, from 6:30-9:50 PM.

 No, the jams are free.